lighterletter/SkyLeap/README.md

 # SkyLeap
-Android productivity app.

-Useful To Do list that also displays the current weather and Nasa's APOD (Astronomy picture of the day).
+Useful To Do app that also displays the current weather and Nasa's Astronomy picture of the day.

 Currently in it's build stage.

 (Will post updates as it comes along.)

-current: Weather works in celcious.
-Display and notification.
-But clikcing the individual nodes causes the app to crash.
-The astronomy and todo list are still unimplemented.

-Busy with other projects.
-Will update as time becomes available.
+current: No weather yet, Fetching and populating Nasa's image, working on populating textView.
+Must use own API key in the API_ADDRESS string inside features.features/space/SpaceFragment.java.
+In order for it to work, you must append "&date=" to your key string.

+Looking to optimize the time taken to populate Image views.